noahdotpy/mytoolbox/modules/homefiles/README.md

 # `homefiles`

+## THIS IS DEPRECATED FUNCTIONALITY

+This module will be removed in a future major release in favour of

+## Introduction

 This module, instead of using external repositories, uses something like `config/homefiles/common` in your bluebuild repo.

 `config/homefiles/common` would be a chezmoi source (initialised by `chezmoi init`, for example).